jorgerando/Random-Creature-Evolution/README.md

 ## Game Rules <img src="https://media.giphy.com/media/b7lp44pNiRqsU/giphy.gif" width="40" height="40"/>
 The creatures will be formed by 3 types of pieces: solids, thrusters and unions

 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/69701088/210605619-1e30fe45-6669-4db5-9c4c-1f0977546095.png)

+Solids can be rectangles, circles, and triangles.
+This type of appendage does not produce force and its dimensions will be random.
+The thrusters rot force in a specific direction with a magnitude and frequency that will depend on their mass.
+Very heavy propellers will produce a lot of force but with low frequency and light propellers will produce little force but with great frequency.
+Finally, there are the unions that are in charge of joining appendages and can be elastic or solid.

 ![partes](https://user-images.githubusercontent.com/69701088/210665000-778664d2-af8b-438a-a081-0680c1e0d40b.gif)

 ## Random Creature Creation

+The first generation of a genetic algorithm must always be random, therefore we have designed an algorithm for the random creation of creatures.

 ![MicrosoftTeams-image (1)](https://user-images.githubusercontent.com/69701088/210605657-aae70b31-97a1-4f20-b171-e07c72943052.png)

 ![GeneracionRnaodm](https://user-images.githubusercontent.com/69701088/210665108-399735f5-feab-40f1-b3cb-7b99e7383ce2.gif)

 ## Fitness